 In 2017, the College of Business Administration at the Clarion University of Pennsylvania changed its approach from a traditional Study Abroad Program to a multidisciplinary approach towards SAP.
 Approximately 30 students and two professors traveled to New Zealand on SAP that year.
 Twelve students traveled to Portugal in 2018, and 23 depart to Iceland this year.
 The unique feature of this multidisciplinary SAP is the integration of two seemingly disparate disciplines - Earth Science and International Business.
 This SAP is designed to provide global environmental awareness through the creation of environmentally sustainable business practices.
 The specific SAP provides an opportunity to develop sustainable business for two linked courses, comprising six course credits.
 The courses focus on the "triple bottom line" approach of modern "green" business practices.
-The first bottom line addressing business sustainability through profits, the second providing societal worth, and the third focusing on environmental sustainability, specifically those that increase the first and second bottom lines.
+The first bottom line addressing business sustainability, specifically those that increase the first and second bottom lines.
 The ultimate goal of this SAP is the creation of entirely sustainable business practices that have little to zero negative net impact on the physical environment while also being viable profitable business endeavors.